Earn money with time tracking

 Hours criterion relaxed

 Were you unable to meet the hours criterion of 24 hours per week (1,225 hours per year) between the beginning of March and the end of September 2020, and between the beginning of January and the end of June 2021?
 Then you may temporarily assume that you have met the hours criterion for those periods, even if this is not actually the case.
-This way, you can still make use of various provisions for entrepreneurs (including the private business ownership allowance, working partner’s abatement, and the retirement reserve).
-The relaxation of the the hours criterion has made it possible to avoid losing the right to tax benefits due to the corona crisis.
+This way, you can still make use of various provisions for entrepreneurs (including the private business , working , and the ).
+The relaxation of the the has made it possible to avoid losing the right to tax benefits due to the corona crisis.